 Big Mountain Skate Alpenrauschen

-Music was another major part of my life.
+Music was another important part of my life.
 With my band Ooral Sea, I played around 50 live shows across Slovenia, Germany, Slovakia, and the Czech Republic.
 We released our debut album in 2015 and a split EP in 2016 with Suzi Soprano.
 During that time, I also directed and created several music videos.

 Photo by think.feel.Shine!